 To help ease your gas pain, you may want to try these home remedies:

-Over-the-counter remedies, such as simethicone (Gas-X, Mylanta), may help clump gas bubbles together so they can be passed more easily.
+Over-the-counter (OTC) remedies, such as simethicone, may help clump gas bubbles together so they can be passed more easily.
 Simethicone is the main ingredient in Gas-X and is found in smaller amounts in different forms of Mylanta.

 Gas and appendicitis are just two of many conditions that can cause abdominal pain.

 Abdominal pain from appendicitis and gas can feel similar at first.
 The easiest way to tell the difference between the two is to pay careful attention to any other symptoms.